Dvidal7788/DataLynx/README.md

 <ul>
   <li>PARAMETERS: File pointer.</li>
   <ol>
+    <h6>READS FILE CONTENTS FROM BEGINNING TO END INTO ONE LONG STRING.
+CAN BE .txt OR .csv FILE.</h6>
     <li>File is opened in read mode, using file pointer given as input.</li>
     <li>Initial char is malloced.</li>
     <li>File is read, one char at a time, reallocing after each char.</li>